Hello World Slack app using Bolt

 Let's set up a couple more line items within your app's configuration page.

-1. Head back to your Slack app configuration page on the Slack API site.
+1. Head back to your Slack app settings page on the Slack API site.

 • Click App Home from the sidebar.